verbb/formie/docs/guides/configuration/project-config-environment-and-control-panel-settings.md

 The fix is not memorising every table and YAML key.
 It is knowing which of three scopes owns the thing you are changing.

-## Three scopes — one sentence each
+## Three Scopes — One Sentence Each

 | Scope | One-line summary |
 | --- | --- |